charlf/enkiWS/readme.md

 ## enki Web Services for Games on Python Google App Engine

-A permissively licensed Python web service for games developers. enkiWS is a library for setting up a website and ancillary services for games on Google App Engine (GAE - chosen as it’s low cost and scalable).
+A permissively licensed Python web service for games developers. enkiWS is a library for setting up a website and ancillary services for games on Google App Engine.
+GAE was chosen as the platform since it provides a low cost scalable solution.

 Online demo - https://enkisoftware-webservices.appspot.com